ianmurimi/motor_vehicle_fraud_detection_neural_networks/README.md

-This project focuses on binary classification for motor vehicle insurance claims, where the objective is to categorize each claim as either Fraud (1) or Non-fraud (0).
-The training dataset is highly imbalanced, with 6,091 instances labeled as non-fraud and only 372 labeled as fraud.
-To address this imbalance, a combination of techniques has been applied to generate synthetic fraud images and create a more balanced dataset for training.
+This project focuses on binary classification for motor vehicle insurance claims, where the goal is to classify each claim as either Fraud (1) or Non-fraud (0).
+The training dataset is highly imbalanced, with 6,091 non-fraud cases and only 372 fraud cases.
+To address this, I employed a combination of techniques to generate synthetic fraud images and create a more balanced dataset for training.

-To tackle the challenge of limited fraud data, traditional data augmentation methods were used alongside Generative Adversarial Networks (GANs).
-GANs were employed to generate synthetic fraud images, enriching the minority class with realistic yet artificially created examples.
-Additionally, SMOTE (Synthetic Minority Oversampling Technique) was used to further address the imbalance by generating synthetic samples from the existing fraud cases.
-These approaches help ensure that the model does not become biased toward the majority class and performs better in predicting fraudulent cases.
+To overcome the data imbalance, traditional data augmentation methods were used alongside Generative Adversarial Networks (GANs), which were specifically employed to generate synthetic fraud images.
+Additionally, SMOTE (Synthetic Minority Oversampling Technique) was applied to further augment the fraud class by generating synthetic samples based on the existing ones.
+These methods prevent the model from becoming biased toward the majority class, improving its ability to accurately predict fraudulent claims.

+Each of these balancing techniques was implemented in dedicated notebooks, named as follows:

+	•	Traditional Data Augmentation: aug_cnn_model_refresh.ipynb
+	•	SMOTE: smote_cnn_model_refresh.ipynb
+	•	GAN: gan_cnn_model_refresh.ipynb
+	•	Combination of Traditional Augmentation and GAN: cnn_model_refresh.ipynb

 The dataset used for this project is publicly available on Kaggle: Vehicle Insurance Fraud Classification.
-Various data balancing techniques, such as GAN, SMOTE, and traditional augmentation, were implemented to ensure that the model can learn effectively from both the minority and majority classes.

-This project highlights the importance of addressing data imbalance in fraud detection tasks.
-By generating synthetic fraud samples, the model becomes more robust, improving its ability to detect fraudulent claims without being overwhelmed by the dominant non-fraud class.
-This balanced approach leads to better generalization and more accurate predictions when deployed in real-world scenarios.
+By applying these various balancing techniques, the model was trained on a more equitable representation of both fraud and non-fraud cases, mitigating the risk of overfitting to the majority class.

+Addressing data imbalance is crucial in fraud detection tasks, as it helps the model generalize better and make accurate predictions on both minority and majority classes.
+The combination of traditional augmentation, GAN, and SMOTE resulted in a robust model capable of detecting fraudulent claims more effectively.